megwil/au-privacy-policy/au-privacy_policy.md

 [*]

 `Guidance` Describe the organisations that collect information using the provider’s services or platform.
 You can describe them in general, or you can provide names and URLs.
-If the provider provides a service that allows organisations to conduct surveys, for example, you should describe them in this definition.
+If the provider provides a service that allows organisations to conduct surveys, for example, you should describe those organisations.

 #### provider

 [your business name]

+#### services

+[your services]

+`Guidance` Give a short description of the services the provider provides.

+#### service subject

+[*]

+`Guidance` Describe what the information generally relates to.